The Wipers Times: Articles

 The reality of life in the trenches rarely breaks through what the editor termed the paper's 'hysterical hilarity' but when it does, the gallows humour is clear and may appear callous to modern eyes.
 One example is a quote from an article in a British national newspaper about a bungled trench-raid, followed by a sharp comment from the editor of the Wipers Times:

 "...They climbed into the trench and surprised the sentry, but unfortunately the revolver which was held to his head missed fire.
 Attempts were made to throttle him quietly, but he succeeded in raising the alarm, and had to be killed."

 This we consider real bad luck for the sentry after the previous heroic efforts to keep him alive.

 Another such, from the column "Verbatim Extracts from Intelligence Summaries" reads as follows:

 "At 10 p.m. the "Flying Pig" dropped a round in our front line at X 9 D 5 2.
 The trench was completely wrecked—the crater formed being 14 feet deep and 25 feet across.
 It is consoling to think that over 40 rounds have been fired from this gun into the enemy trenches during the last week."

 (Very consoling to the P.B.I.)

-Even the weather wasn't immune to it, if you wanted to lay odds on the forecasts:
+Even the weather wasn't immune to it, if one wanted to lay odds on the forecasts: